search instagram arrow-down

 Rod Serling on writing

-If it weren’t for all the characters interacting in a writers head it might be a lonely existence for us.
+If it weren’t for all the characters interacting in a writer’s head, it might be a lonely existence for us.
 Unfortunately, many writers make poor husbands, partners, fathers, and friends because they shut out the world around them to develop the manuscripts that are the essence of our being.
-I believe writers share this with trait with many other artists.
-My partner always hates it when I get deep into a manuscript, and she is always delighted when I put The End on a story and can rejoin her in the present world.
+I believe writers share this trait with many other artists.
+My partner always hates it when I get deep into a manuscript, and she is always delighted when I put -The End- to a story and can rejoin her in the present world.

 The Havana skyline and the iconic Malecon seawall with a stormy ocean